A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 Historical Landmarks

-While Ruitelán may be a small village, it holds historical significance that speaks to its past.
-The village is home to a charming church, known as Iglesia de Santa María, which dates back centuries.
+While Ruitelán may be a small village, it is home to a charming church, known as Iglesia de Santa María, which dates back centuries.
 This beautiful place of worship stands as a testament to the village?s religious heritage and offers a serene space for reflection.

 Hospitality and Warmth